AbugaAroni/IPWeek3/README.md

 ### Author: [Abuga Aroni] (https://github.com/AbugaAroni/)

 ### Description
 This is a web application for Delani studios.
-It is a simply webpage that showcases some of their projects and advertises their websites.
+It is a webpage that showcases some of their projects and advertises their websites.

 ### Features
 * Icons and pictures that display information when you click on them through jquery.